binnyva/yaml-my-hashtags/README.md

-## Yaml my Hashtags
+# Yaml my Hashtags

-Converts all the Hashtags(tags in the `#tag-name` format) in your note to a more standard YAML frontmatter format.
+This is an [Obsidian](https://obsidian.md) plugin to converts all the Hashtags(tags in the `#tag-name` format) in your note to a more standard YAML frontmatter format.

 ## Usage